Haridwar – Gateway to God

 Pawan Dham has a temple dedicated to god Hanuman.
 The temple is famous for its lavishly decorated glass interiors.

-It is an entryway for all the trekkers and mountaineers onto their journey into the Garhwal Himalayas.
+It is an entryway for all the trekkers and mountaineers on their journey into the Garhwal Himalayas.

 Nestled in the Garhwal Hills